nu-i-sho/ChainLead/README.md

 ```
 And our chain will have no extra logging handler calls as we want.
 #### `Use(o).ToCover`
-The same problem exists when we want to add the handler to each handler in the main list to the end but under conditions attached to them.
-So, ChainLead has a function for this situation too.
-The following example shows the situation when we want to open a transaction before each handler call and close after.
+The same problem exists when we want to add the handler to the end of each handler in the main list but under conditions attached to them.
+So, ChainLead has a function for this case too.
+For example, the following code shows how to open a transaction before each handler call and close it afterward.
 ```CSharp
 var handler = new[]
     {